The Swedish Red Cross University collaborates with higher education institutions and hospitals in several different countries around the world.

 The network meets once a year.
 Students, teachers, and sometimes principals participate in the conference and the annual meeting.

-Röda Korsets Högskola is a member of The Association of Schools of Public Health in the European Region (ASPHER).
+Röda Korsets Högskola, the Swedish Red Cross University, is a member of The Association of Schools of Public Health in the European Region (ASPHER).

 The Association of Schools of Public Health in the European Region (ASPHER) is the key independent European organisation dedicated to strengthening the role of public health by improving education and training of public health professionals for both practice and research.